Bird Day: World Migratory Bird Day

 Major Partners: U.S. Forest Service, Partners in Flight, U.S. Fish & Wildlife Service, Bureau of Land Management, Nature Canada, Birds & Beans, Pepco Holdings, Get To Know, US Geological Society, Ornilux, Birdzilla, Optics for the Tropics, and Society for the Conservation and Study of Caribbean Birds.

-World Migratory Bird Day

-In 2006, the United Nations established World Migratory Bird Day to be held on the second weekend of May every year.
-The event was founded as an effort of the UN's Agreement on the Conservation of African-Eurasian Migratory Waterbirds to raise awareness of the migratory linkages between regions of the globe.
-World Migratory Bird Day events have been held in 118 nations.
-Each year, the United Nations announces a uniting theme for official events.

 Bird Day and National Bird Day (United States)

 Bird Day was established by Charles Almanzo Babcock, the Oil City superintendent of schools, in 1894.
 It was the first holiday in the United States dedicated to the celebration of birds.
 Babcock intended it to advance bird conservation as a moral value.
 It is celebrated on May 4 of every year.

 National Bird Day is an annual holiday with half a million adherents who celebrate through birdwatching, studying birds, and other bird-related activities.
 Bird adoption is a particularly important National Bird Day activity.
 According to the newspaper Atlanta Journal-Constitution, many bird enthusiasts celebrate by adopting birds and by educating future bird owners about the special issues involved with taking care of birds, including their "screaming, biting, constant cleanups, the need for daily interaction and a varied diet".
 The Avian Welfare Coalition's National Bird Day campaign aims to improve the welfare of parrots and other birds by discouraging their purchase as pets, and encouraging the support of wild bird habitat conservation programs and captive bird rescue organizations and sanctuaries.
 National Bird Day takes place every year on January 5.